There’s a first time for everything and today’s first will be doing….

 Holy information overload.

 I know that was a lot of alignment cues, steps, foreign terms, and loads of movement.
-I suggest doing a few poses at a time – baby steps.
+I suggest doing a few poses at a time and easing yourself into the practice.